jsdclxvi/Reforestation/README.md

-## It's only a murder of crows if there's probable caws.
+## Why does Waldo only wear stripes?
+Because he doesn't want to be spotted.